 HyperLite is best known for its range of ultralight backpacking tents and camping equipment.
-They make hundreds of different tents along with their countless product lines.
+They make hundreds of different tents along with their many product lines.
 But one of their most renowned and well-known product ranges is the shelter series.
 The Echo II provides immensely great value with great functionality.
 While most backpacking tents of this size will be tapered off to maintain balance, this isn’t the case with the Echo II.
-The tent is roomy enough for you to be able to feel most comfortable.
+The tent is roomy enough for you to be able to feel the most comfortable.

 - It has a minimum trail weight of 1.8 pounds.

 - Size dimensions are 84 x 52/44 x 41 inches.

 - It comes in two sizes: 1P & 2P.